Frederick Thomas Seelye

 Frederick Thomas Seelye FRSNZ (1879–1962) was a notable New Zealand analytical chemist and lecturer.
 He was born in Dunedin, Otago, New Zealand in 1879.
+He became an instructor of mathematics and chemistry at the Waihi School of Mines in 1902, and in 1920 he was hired by the Dominion Laboratory as the chief silicate analyst.

-He was elected a Fellow of the Royal Society Te Apārangi in 1944.
+He was elected a Fellow of the New Zealand Institute of Chemistry in 1943, and Fellow of the Royal Society Te Apārangi in 1944.